nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 Format: `list`

 ### Sorting all persons : `sort`
-Sorts and shows a list of all persons in the address book.<br>
+Sorts by name lexicographically and shows a list of all persons in the address book.<br>
 Format: `sort`

 ### Finding all persons containing any keyword in their name: `find`